I-SpiTfire-U/Pink-Fox-Engine/README.md

 - [X] Create an input system that manages keyboard and mouse input, but can support gamepads and anything else later on
 - [X] Add gamepad support to the input system that can handle multiple gamepads at once
 - [X] Set up a basic UI text system for drawing text to the screen
+- [X] Add a bitmap font system as it's more efficient and customizable than the PinkFox.UI font system.
+- [X] Modify the engine to use embedded resources as opposed to loading external files.
-- [ ] Add more functionality to the text UI system and optimize it
+- [X] Add more functionality to the text UI system and optimize it.
-- [ ] Get a basic shader system set up
+- [X] Make the animation system more user friendly.
+- [ ] Add support for loading external files if needed.
 - [ ] Implement simple UI element interfaces to allow for flexible UI creation and implement a couple of basic types such as labels, buttons, and checkboxes
 - [ ] Implement a basic particle system
 - [ ] Create a few basic sample projects to showcase different features